Aish-193/8085simulator.github.io/README.md

 Features:
 ---------

-* Assembler Editor
--- Can load Programs written in other simulator
--- Auto-correct and auto-indent features
--- Supports assembler directives
--- Number parameters can be given in binary, decimal and hexadecimal format -- Supports writing of comments
--- Supports labeling of instructions, even in macros -- Has error checking facility
--- Syntax Highlighting

-* Disassembler Editor
--- Supports loading of Intel specific hex file format -- It can successfully reverse trace the original program from the assembly code, in most of the cases -- Syntax Highlighting and Auto Spacing

-* Assembler Workspace
--- Contains the Address field, Label, Mnemonics, Hex-code, Mnemonic Size, M-Cycles and T-states -- Static Timing diagram of all instruction sets are supported -- Dynamic Timing diagram during step by step simulation -- It has error checking facility also

 * Memory Editor
 -- Can directly update data in a specified memory location -- It has 3 types of interface, user can choose from it according to his need.